danieltarbiat/tftflask/README.md

 ## How to install the project
+1. Clone the repo in a folder.
+2. Optional: create a virtual environment.
-1. Install the dependencies
+3. Install the dependencies
 ```
 pip install flask
 pip install -U flask-cors
 pip install riotwatcher
 ```
-2. Run the main.py file
+3. Run the main.py file
-3. Make a post request to the API with the body
+4. Make a post request to the API with the body
 ```
 {
     "region":"Region here",